search form

 As organizations navigate the complex landscape of data privacy in background checks, there are several best practices they can follow to ensure the protection of individuals' personal information.

-See also The Future of Data Privacy in Background Checks: Trends and Challenges
+See also The Ethics of Data Privacy in Background Checks: A Delicate Balance

 - Obtain consent: Always obtain explicit consent from individuals before conducting a background check and inform them of the information that will be collected and how it will be used.